qlik-oss/core-website/docs/licensing.md

 To better evaluate Qlik Core without the barriers in the developer edition, register to obtain a free 90-day license key.

-With this evaluation trial license, you can:

-* Avoid having the Qlik Associative Engine expire 30 days after the version has been released
-* Better evaluate scalability and load testing abilities with no limit on concurrent Qlik Associative Engine sessions
+With this evaluation trial license, you can better evaluate Qlik Core's scalability and load testing abilities with no limit on concurrent Qlik Associative Engine sessions.

 !!!
 Note "Getting a license"
     You can request a Trial License by [filling out this form](./license-registration.md).